Uncategorized

 • Combination of advanced bloodwork (blood test included) and lifestyle factors

-• Provides results as Personalized optimal zones – Based on your age, gender, ethnicity, activity levels and goals.
+• Provides results as personalized optimal zones based on your age, gender, ethnicity, activity levels and goals.
 Indicates impact on your biological age from each marker.

 • Offers a nutrition database with over 7,500 food items scientifically proven to improve specific biomarker levels.
 Additionally, receive advice on hundreds of supplements as well as lifestyle and exercise suggestions to help you reach your optimal zones.